Rocket Forces and Artillery (Ukraine): Russia-Ukraine War

 After the collapse of the Soviet Union, Ukrainian Rocket Forces and Artillery were left over from the Cold War era.
 This means that most of its equipment is some 30 years old.
 There has been little development of new systems from 122mm or 152mm to 155 mm calibre.
 Of Ukrainian 155mm weapons built only the 2S22 Bohdana has been produced, with only one unit completed before the 2022 Russian invasion of Ukraine.
 The ammunition stockpiles that Ukraine inherited from the Soviet Union were the subject of sabotage.
 According to Radio Free Europe six stockpiles, a total of some 210,000 tons of ammunition, was destroyed between 2015 and 2019.
-Since late April the U.S. State Department has sold artillery ammunition to Ukraine.
+Since late April 2022 the U.S. State Department has sold artillery ammunition to Ukraine.
 Ukrainian artillery has relied on old stockpiles in former Eastern Block countries for ammunition.
 Of 40 shells supplied by the Czech Republic only 3 worked.
-What the U.S. government calls "nonstandard ammunition" that can be fired from Ukrainian weapons such as 122mm, 152mm artillery shells, 120mm mortar rounds and other smalls weapons.
+What the U.S. government calls "nonstandard ammunition" that can be fired from Ukrainian weapons such as 122 mm, 152 mm artillery shells, 120 mm mortar rounds and other smalls weapons.
 Ukraine claims that it is firing 6,000 projectiles daily in fighting.
 This compares to Russia firing an estimated 70,000 projectiles.

 Ukraine has asked for and been supplied with various NATO artillery firing 155 mm calibre ammunition, such as the Panzerhaubitze 2000 and "M777, FH70, M109, AHS Krab, and the CAESAR self-propelled howitzer."
 The UK and Germany have supplied M270 MLRS to Ukraine and the U.S. has supplied the HIMARS system, however, in batches of single digits.
 Ukrainian forces consider 155 mm weapons such as the M777 to be superior to their older systems: "They work beautifully.
 They have the precision of a sniper rifle while firing a 155mm shell.
 Their range is much greater than our own weapons and we can hit their positions, supply lines, and munitions depots farther away."
 Russian Ministry of Defence has made point of showing the destruction of Western-supplied weapons, mainly the M777.
 While acknowledging their effect: "General Konashenkov stressed that in recent days the Ukrainian armed forces have used M777 intensively, subjecting massive artillery strikes to Russian positions in the region."
-Ukraine spends 30,000 rounds of 155mm in two weeks, an amount fired by USA in a year.
+Ukraine spends 30,000 rounds of 155 mm in two weeks, an amount fired by the US in a year.

 Ukraine has also received 36 towed 105 mm calibre L119 light guns, a variant of the L118 light gun, from the UK.
-Some 36,000 rounds of 105mm ammunition has been promised to Ukraine by the US.
+Some 36,000 rounds of 105 mm ammunition has been promised to Ukraine by the US.
 The New Zealand Defence Force sent 30 soldiers to train Ukrainian forces on the L119 in the UK from May to July 2022.

 In early July UK and New Zealand soldiers were training Ukrainian soldiers to use the L119 howitzer and the M270 MLRS in Wiltshire.
 The number of Ukrainian soldiers trained is listed as "hundreds".